 Note: If you installed the Web Profile, connector modules that use only outbound communication features and work-management that does not involve inbound communication features are supported.
 Other connector features are supported only in the full GlassFish Server.

-For more information about connectors, see Java EE Connector Architecture (http://java.sun.com/j2ee/connector/) and "Resources and Resource Adapters" in The Java EE 7 Tutorial.
+For more information about connectors, see "Resource Adapters and Contracts" in The Java EE 8 Tutorial.